MuMUR : Multilingual Multimodal Universal Retrieval

 \section{Conclusion}

-In this paper we introduced MKTVR, a multilingual knowledge transfer framework to improve the performance of video retrieval.
+In this paper we introduced MuMUR, a multilingual knowledge transfer framework to improve the performance of multimodal retrieval.
 We constructed multilingual captions using off-the-shelf state-of-the-art machine translation models.
 We then proposed a CLIP-based model that enables multilingual knowledge transfer using a dual cross-modal encoder block.
-Experiment results on five standard video retrieval datasets showed that our framework achieved state-of-the-art results on all the datasets.
-Finally, our model also showed superior performance to previous approaches on multilingual video retrieval datasets in a zero-shot setting.
-In the future, we will focus on more efficient ways of multilingual knowledge transfer for video retrieval.
+Experiment results on six standard multimodal retrieval datasets showed that our framework achieved state-of-the-art results on all the datasets.
+Finally, our model also showed superior performance to previous approaches on multilingual retrieval datasets in a zero-shot and fine-tune settings.
+In the future, we will focus on more efficient ways of multilingual knowledge transfer for multimodal retrieval.